KMathisGit/jwt-auth-demo/README.md

 ## What is the purpose of this?

-This project serves as a demo for a simple dev environment that comes equipped with the following:
+This project serves as a demonstration for how to manage client side authentication via a server that manages [JWT](https://jwt.io/).

+This project comes equipped with the following things:

 - React
 - Material-UI (component library for react)